 Infotainment comes through a 10-inch touch screen that’s driven by Land Rover’s PiviPro system, which has received some very approving reports by users.
 There’s also full connectivity for Apple CarPlay and Android Auto.

-Depending on the model, there’s space inside, and plenty of it, for 6 or 7 passengers including room for 3 in the front thanks to the seat between the driver and the other front passenger.
-In the long wheel-base model, seats 6 and 7 have quite a lot of room but are probably best for relatively short journeys.
+Depending on the model, there’s space inside, and plenty of it, for six or seven passengers including room for 3 in the front thanks to the seat between the driver and the other front passenger.
+In the long wheel-base model, seats six and seven have quite a lot of room but are probably best for relatively short journeys.

 Something you definitely won’t be short of in the Defender is storage space.
 The boot itself is plenty big enough to carry all the provisions for a month-long camping holiday.
 And when you start folding down the seats there’s the potential to create almost as much storage space as a medium-sized van.

-The back seats even fold down flat to provide comfortable-enough beds even for a couple of 6 footers and the cabin has all of the cubby holes and other neat storage spaces you could ever want in a car.
+The back seats even fold down flat to provide comfortable-enough beds even for a couple of six-footers and the cabin has all of the cubby holes and other neat storage spaces you could ever want in a car.

 There are plenty of power sockets to keep all your devices fully charged and ready to record your adventures.